4TUResearchData-Carpentries/data_carpentry_instructors/README.md

  - **Target repository URL:** https://github.com/4TUResearchData-Carpentries/data_carpentry_learner
  - **Branch name**: Same as you are using in this repository
  - **Files to update**:  Depends on the particular module you are teaching, but we suggest using the empty log files that have been created in the template repository, or else creating ones with a similar naming scheme if relevant to your teaching.

+## Other uses for the Learner repository

+Please feel free to add other resources to the Learner repository.
+We have "seeded" the template with some of the Posit cheat sheets for R, R Markdown and dplyr.
+But by all means add other resources you think are useful, and consider in the *post-mortem* meeting whether these should be merged into main for future use.